 The problem outlined above is even more critical when dealing with higher dimension vector spaces: it is straightforward to devise examples where more than half of the constraints in the "minimized" representation happen to be redundant.
-Even when disregarding these pathological cases, redundancy could have a serious negative impact on the efficiency of some of the operations computed on the polyhedron, e.g., those characterized by a worst case complexity that is exponential in the size of the description.
+Even when disregarding these pathological cases, redundancy could have a serious negative impact on the efficiency of some of the operations computed on the polyhedron, characterized by a worst case complexity which is exponential in the size of the description.